aarshvb/cleo-aarsh/README.md

-# AWS EC2 Instance Provisioning
+# AWS EC2 Instance Provisioning and Wordpress Installation

 We can create ec2 instance with awsec2_provision.yml playbook.
 We can create AMI with awsec2_ami.yml playbook.
 Upon the creation of instance in AWS, we can leverage that instance to do other things.
-Here I used this instance to install Wordpress with apache web server and
-MySql Docker container.
+Here I used this instance to install Wordpress with apache web server and MySql Docker container.

 ## Prerequisites